Jeddah International Airport (closed 1981): Beginnings of civil aviation

 By the 1950s, air travel to Mecca quickly became popular, because of how it was time sufficient and required less walking.
-On average, Jeddah Airport would see 250,000 pilgrims commute through the airport, and the usage of ox-carts, walking, and camels quickly loss popularity.
+On average, Jeddah Airport would see 250,000 pilgrims commute through the airport, and the usage of ox-carts, walking, and camels quickly lost popularity.
+As a result in 1952, a main and a crosswind runway, and an apron, all asphalt, were constructed at Jeddah Airport in preparation for the formal inauguration of the civilian and military components.
+The main asphalt runway measured 3048 m long and 45.7 m wide capable of handling up to 120,000 lb.
+The smaller crosswind runway measured 1,828 m long and 45.7 m wide.
+In the airport were facilities that included four steel hangars, maintenance workshops, and a fuel storage capacity of approximately 65,400 USgal of Avgas.